 According to legal rules for medical negligence claims, you have up to three years to make your medical claims.
-It is important to do this as early as possible as evidence could tend to become murkier as time passes.
-This three-year time limit begins from the day of the negligent treatment or from the first day you discovered the negligence.The exceptions to this rule;
+It is important to do this as early as possible as evidence could tend to become obscure as time passes.
+This three-year time limit begins from the day of the negligent treatment or from the first day you discovered the negligence.The exceptions to this rule

 - In a case where the claimant is mentally unable to make a claim.
 If this condition is temporal, the three-year limit only begins to run when mental capacity is regained.